Which? is recommending parents do not buy the Axkid Duofix Group 1/2 car seat after it achieved a poor score in some of our car seat crash tests.

 Although this seat has passed the legal safety standards (R44/04) for child car seats, in our own more demanding crash tests, it scored just 25%.
 These tests include a side impact crash that’s not part of the current R44/04 standards.

-Our full guide to reveals the models that have passed these tests with flying colours that we recommend.
+Our full guide to the best child car seats. reveals the models that have passed these tests with flying colours that we recommend.

 Axkid Duofix child car seat – Don’t Buy